binarykitchen/videomail-for-ninja-forms/readme.txt

 == Installation ==
 This section describes how to install the plugin and get it working.
 1. Upload the `videomail-for-ninja-forms` plugin folder to your `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the ‘Plugins’ menu in WordPress
-3. Visit the 'Ninja Forms' menu item in your admin sidebar
+3. Visit the ‘Ninja Forms’ menu item in your admin sidebar
 4. Build a form using videomail

 Probably you also want to whitelist additional domains besides localhost.
 See whitelisting under FAQ.